AdamKoziorz/odin-recipes/README.md

 # odin-recipes
-Practicing HTML by creating a basic website for recipes
+I am completing various small projects as part of the Odin Project.
+This is the first project, which tests basic HTML to create a website with various recipes.